s1lvaj/s1lvaj/README.md

 ## 👋 Hello there

 My name is João, I'm a portuguese software developer.
 This github profile contains projects related to anything I feel like learning on my free time, while building scalable and aesthetic tools and applications.
+For instance:
+- Methods to take ownership of digital tools and systems.
+- Data safety and engineering.
+- Physical simulations and visualization tools.
+- In general, tools to support learning and entertainment, for technology is a **TOOL** that must be used.

 ## 🔭 Tools & Tech